top of page

 Director

 Vivien is a Chartered Member of the Institute of Directors with a diverse background in governance and advisory roles across the public, private, and not-for-profit sectors.
-She is a member of the Consumer Advisor Committee, PHARMC, and a Lay Member of the National Standards Committee, New Zealand Law Society.
+She is a member of the Consumer Advisor Committee, PHARMC, a member of The Consumer Network | Kōtuinga Kiritaki, Te Tahu Hauora-Health Quality and Safety Commission (HQSC). and a lay Member of the National Standards Committee, New Zealand Law Society.

 Vivien holds a Doctor of Philosophy (PhD) in Public Policy from Auckland University of Technology.
 She is dedicated to advancing diversity and inclusion through robust governance practices and strategic advisory.

-Committed to upholding fiduciary responsibilities and legal frameworks, Vivien brings a comprehensive understanding of government processes and focuses on promoting consumer perspectives and inclusion at the board table
+Committed to upholding fiduciary responsibilities and legal frameworks, Vivien brings a comprehensive understanding of government processes and focuses on promoting consumer perspectives and inclusion at the board table.

 26.png